Shades of green: Olive

-Olive is a dark yellowish-green color, like that of unripe or green olives.
+Olive, also called olive green, is a dark yellowish-green color, like that of unripe or green olives.

 As a color word in the English language, it appears in late Middle English.
 Shaded toward brown, it becomes olive drab.

 Pine green

 Pine green is a rich dark shade of cyan that resembles the color of pine trees.
-It is an official Crayola color (since 1903) that is this exact shade in the Crayola crayon, but in the markers, it is known as crocodile green.
+It is an official Crayola color that is this exact shade in the Crayola crayon, but in the markers, it is known as crocodile green.

 The color pine green is a representation of the average color of the leaves of the trees of a coniferous forest.
 The color pine green was originally known as pine tree.
 The first recorded use of pine tree as a color name in English was in 1923.

 Reseda green

 Reseda green, is a shade of greyish green in the classic range of colors of the German RAL colour standard, in which it is named "RAL 6011".

 The name derives from the color of the leaves of Reseda odorata, commonly known as mignonette.